 This post is in partnership with Mutti Tomatoes, Italy’s #1 tomato brand, which is perfect timing because we are really craving summer food over here… even though it’s only April and summer is still a while away.
 Thanks to Mutti, we can dream of Italian summer nights with their fresh-tasting 100% Italian tomatoes, which are picked at their peak ripeness and packed with only a pinch of sea salt.

-This recipe is a two parter.
-The first part is my go-to Marinara sauce.
+This recipe starts with my go-to Marinara sauce.
 Aside from using it to make the creamy pasta sauce in this final recipe, it’s a simple, quick pantry-based recipe that you should keep in your back pocket.
 It’s delicious on pasta, pizza, or even spaghetti squash.
 Everyone needs a basic marinara recipe and this one is mine.

 Creamy Pasta Pomodoro

 Now to make marinara just a little bit more exciting… we’re blending it into a creamy pasta sauce!
 Oh, and I forgot to mention, we’re not using cream or cheese… but no one has to know that.
 To make the creamy pomodoro sauce, simply blend the marinara with cashews and tomato paste.

 For this recipe I use Mutti Double Concentrated Tomato Paste.
 This is not any ordinary tomato paste – this tomato paste is so wonderful because it comes in a tube instead of a tiny can!
 I often like to use just a little bit of tomato paste to dramatically punch up flavors in sauces and soups.
 It’s SO convenient to be able to use a tablespoon and store the rest (it lasts a really long time) without having to make use of an entire can.